1976 Indianapolis 500: Pole day – Saturday May 15

-Overnight rain delayed the start of time trials until 2:30 p.m.
-During practice, Johnny Rutherford finally broke the 190 mph barrier for the month, making him the favorite for the pole position.
+Overnight and morning rain delayed the start of time trials until 2:30 p.m.
+During Saturday's pre-qualifying practice session, Johnny Rutherford finally broke the 190 mph barrier for the month, making him the favorite for the pole position.

-At 3:30 p.m., Gordon Johncock (188.531 mph) put himself tentatively on the pole, and his speed would comfortably put him on the front row.
+At 3:30 p.m., Gordon Johncock (188.531 mph) put himself tentatively on the pole.
+His speed would hold up to comfortably place him on the front row.
 About an hour later, Johnny Rutherford (188.957 mph) bumped Johncock off the top spot and would hold on to win the pole position.
 A. J. Foyt settled for fifth (185.261 mph), and Tom Sneva (186.355 mph) qualified for the outside of the front row.

 Qualifying closed at 6 p.m. with nine cars in the field.
-Five drivers were still eligible for the pole round, however, none of those left in line were considered a contender for the pole.
+Five drivers were still eligible for the pole position round, however, none of those left in line were considered a contender for the pole.
 The day closed with the front row consisting of Rutherford, Johncock, and Sneva.

 Second day – Sunday May 16

-Only two cars that were eligible for the pole round made runs, and the field was filled to 11 cars.
-Moments later, the "second day" of time trials officially commenced.
-Mario Andretti, who had left Indianapolis to compete in the Belgian Grand Prix, dropped out of that race.
-Andretti would be back at the track soon, planning to put a car in the field on the second weekend of time trials.
+At the start of the day, only two cars (of nine) that were still eligible for the pole position round made qualifying runs.
+The field was filled to 11 cars, and the pole round officially concluded with Johnny Rutherford (as expected) officially winning the pole position.
+Moments later, the "second day" of time trials commenced.
 Mike Mosley (187.588 mph) and Bobby Unser (187.520 mph) were the quickest of the day, but as "second day" qualifiers, they lined up 12th and 13th, respectively.

+Mario Andretti, who had departed Indianapolis a few days earlier to compete in the Belgian Grand Prix, dropped out of that race.
+Andretti was scheduled to return to Indianapolis soon, and begin preparing his car for a qualifying attempt on the second weekend of time trials.

 Third day – Saturday May 22

 Mario Andretti returned to Indianapolis after competing in the Belgian Grand Prix.
 Andretti was expected to get up to speed quickly, and did not disappoint.
 His qualifying speed of 189.404 mph was faster than the pole speed, and Andretti became the fastest qualifier in the field.
-However, since he was a "third day" qualifier, he was forced to line up behind the previous days' qualifiers.
-On race day, he would start in 19th position.
+However, since he was a "third day" qualifier, he was forced to line up behind the qualifiers from the previous days.
+On race day, he would start in 19th on the grid.

 A busy day of time trials saw the field filled to 33 cars at 5:37 p.m.
 The day ended with two cars bumped, and at least five drivers looking to make the field on Bump day.

 Among those who did not make an attempt yet was Janet Guthrie.
 Still having problems finding speed in her #27 entry, her best practice lap of 173.611 mph was still too slow to bump her way in.
 A rumor was already circulating around the garage area that Foyt was going to lend her one of his backup cars (#1) – a car in which he practiced at over 190 mph on Friday.